Komodo Armament Eli gun

 Eli gun is an Indonesian six-barrel rotary machine gun made by local manufacturer PT Komodo Armament Indonesia.
 It can be used for various land, air, and sea vehicles.
 As a modular system, it is easily adapted to any existing platform.
-It uses the 7.62x51 mm NATO ammunition.
+It uses 7.62x51 mm NATO ammunition.

+History

 The first prototype was unveiled in Indo Defence 2014 Expo & Forum.
 The weapon was a result of cooperation between Indonesia and Italy.